many miles to Babylon?

-But no matter how over the top Science Fiction speculation, even to the point of social satire, the truth revealed will be still the more lurid!
-'Pimp Cult' is based upon actual events, situations and appallingly common practices, yes, the intimate connection between sex trade exploitation and ancient religion prevalent and surviving even to this day!
+After all: 'Pimp Cult' is based upon actual events, truth more lurid than fiction, circumstances and appallingly common practices, yes, the intimate connection between sex trade exploitation and ancient religion prevalent and surviving even to this day!

 before the celebrated Bacchanal of Anthony and Cleopatra, there

 flourished the orgy cult of personality that was the royal court of

 Mary of Magdala